gramineproject/graphene/CONTRIBUTING.rst

 ^^^
 Graphene passes a |nbsp| subset of the LTP tests.
 New changes should not break currently passing LTP tests (and, ideally, might add new passing tests).
-LTP is currently only supported on the Linux host.
+LTP is currently only supported on the Linux PAL.

 To run these tests::